 News for you (and about time for another rant): the ukulele is NOT the happiest instrument in the world.
-Or rather, the ukulele world is really no different from any other instrument.... shock!..... horror!......burn the witch!
+Or rather, the ukulele world is really no different from any other instrument or interest group.... shock!..... horror!......

 "the ukulele is such a happy instrument",

 Recognise those?
 Have you made those statements yourself?
 When I started playing I probably said them myself.
 Well time for a reality check.
 In my experience, both are plain and completely wrong.
 And further, I fail to comprehend quite why people can become so obsessed with saying so, repeating it like a mantra.
 I'm not trying to put a downer on things here, I love the ukulele and many many of the people who live in this proclaimed 'uke world'.
 It's just not quite so black and white.
 Things never are.